 Keep Your Business & Personal Accounts Separate

-Your small business finance must be kept away from your personal finance.
+Your small business finances must be kept away from your personal finances.
 It helps in avoiding confusion during record keeping.
 If you have a separate bank account for your business, it offers you a clear understanding of the cash that is available for business.

-- You should not pay your business expenses through personal credit cards or bank accounts.
+- You should not pay your business-related expenses through personal credit cards or bank accounts.

 - You should not transfer the money from your bank account to your personal account.